 At the time of New Year, this temple becomes admiring, because several lanterns (portable source of lighting) and candles provide an ambiance that makes visitors a whisper.
 The foundation stone was laid in 1893; The temple opened in 1905 was sacred with a stone tablet containing seventy thousand copies of the Buddhist Sutras (collection of aphorisms) by the Manchu Guangxu ruler (Emperor of China).

 The most familiar part of the temple is the Pagoda (tiered tower) of 10,000 Buddhas .
 The 100-foot-tall statue of Kuan Yin (Avalokiteśvara), Goddess of Mercy, was added to the shrine in 2002.
 Construction of a detailed shelter over the figure continues today, financed by the Malaysian Chinese community.

-Entry into the Pagoda & Skylift : RM2
+Admission is free Entry into the Pagoda & Skylift : RM2

 There is no specific dress code.
 But tourists are advised to follow knees and shoulders covered decent dress.